KotlinKing/Realtime-Internet-Connection-Example/README.md

 # Realtime-Internet-Connection-Example

-Android (Kotlin) example to check the live internet status of your device.
+Android example to check the live internet status of your device.
 This example uses live data and data binding